How To Measure and Increase Digital Marketing ROI

 It’s much better to build your list slowly using a signup form on your website.
 This way, your subscribers have consented to receive your emails and will be more engaged in the long run.
 If you want to speed things up, why not offer an incentive such as a special discount or a freebie to entice more users into joining your database?

 When it comes to getting your users to interact with your sends, make sure that you’ve got a strong subject line to hook them in.
-Don’t get too carried away with your email copy either — short and snappy is always the best way to go.
-Especially given that you’ll only have your readers’ attention for around eight seconds at best!
+Don’t get too carried away with your email copy either — short and snappy is always the best way to go, especially given that you’ll only have your readers’ attention for around eight seconds at best!

+#3.
 Optimize Your Onsite SEO

-You don’t want to stuff your copy full of keywords — this can make it feel awkward and unnatural — but it’s good to try and weave them in where it makes sense.
+• Keywords – Keywords are the terms that users search for.
+Google likes to see them in your content so it knows how relevant your website is to a user’s query.
+You don’t want to stuff your copy full of keywords because this can make it feel awkward and unnatural, but it’s good to try and weave them in where it makes sense.
 Google wants to see that your content is readable, authoritative, and unique!

-We’d also recommend adding schema markup to your website’s HTML, too.
-This helps search engine crawlers read your pages, as well as improve the way your website appears on the search results page.
-However, don’t be expecting to see results overnight.
-On average, it can take up to 6-12 months to see any significant change in positive ROI.
+• Schema markup – Adding markup to your site’s HTML helps search engine crawlers read your pages, as well as improve the way your website appears on the search results page.

+#4.
 Understand Your Paid Advertising Audience

 When it comes to social media advertising, you’re spoilt for choice.
 There are a number of platforms to choose between, each with its own unique way of doing things.
 This means that they all appeal to different kinds of users, too.